If you’re on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Read our free review

-Maricel Rivera is a software and small business expert writing for The Ascent at The Motley Fool.
+Jill A. Chafin is a small business expert writing for The Ascent.

 We’re firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.